suse-janguyen/fleet-awesome/misc/kubevirt/README.md

 _TODO_

-User guide requires installation of the operator first, then CR definitions afterwards.
+User guide requires bootstrap installation, then the operator, and finally CR definitions afterwards.

 * Bootstrap Namespace files under `bootstrap`
+* adjust to `cmvalues` once a chart is available.

 Tracking for upstream helmchart repo: